If you notice any strange or unusual activity on your bank statement, notify your bank immediately.

 - Card scanners.
 These devices, when placed over an existing, legitimate card scanner, will take a picture of your card and could record your pin.
 When using an ATM in an unfamiliar location, wiggle the card socket to check for a fraudulent card scanner.

 - Check for site security.
 Most legitimate sites will have privacy and security terms that you can review.
 Secure URLs start with https — not http.

 - Avoid public networks for banking.
 That means no quick peeks at your finances while you’re out shopping or working.
 Using public networks can compromise your personal security and put your information at risk.

 - Don’t give your contact info to strangers.
 Confirm who is calling or writing first before providing any information.

 - Use more characters — and symbols — in your password.
 The more characters in your password, the better.
-Random letters interspersed with numbers and special characters will take much longer for software to crack than a simple series of numbers.
-Likewise, the same random assortment will make it harder for someone to simply guess your password.
+A mix of random letters, numbers and special characters will take much longer to crack than a simple word or series of numbers.

 - Report suspicious activity.
 Report any suspicious people or unverifiable companies soliciting your banking information.
 You may also want to contact your bank.